Q. How do I get access to the system?

 Q. When do I need to start using the system

-A. All research applications, outputs and recognition activity should be added to Worktribe from Aug 2016.
+A. Staff and research degree students will have access to Worktribe within the first month of starting at the University All research applications, outputs and recognition activity should be added to Worktribe.

 Q. How do I get training to use the system?